Newest Hannah Chair, Northern Ontario School of Medicine, June 2020

 - Dr. Susan Lamb Hannah Chair in History of Medicine at University of Ottawa

-- TBA Hannah Chair in the History of Aboriginal Health at NOSM
+- Dr. Darrel Manitowabi Hannah Chair in the History of Indigenous Health and Indigenous Traditional Medicine

 - Dr. Frank Stahnisch Alberta Medical Foundation / Hannah Professorship in the History of Medicine and Healthcare at University of Calgary